timbornemann/Total-Task-Tracker/README.en.md

 docker run -d --name total-task-tracker -p 3002:3002 -v total-task-tracker-data:/app/server/data ghcr.io/timbornemann/total-task-tracker:latest
 ```

-By default, the application uses your SQLite data in the Volume `Total-Task-Tracker-Data '.
-This volume is automatically created at the first start and is also retained after a container update.
-If you want to bind a certain directory instead, you can specify a volume:
+By default, the application stores its SQLite data in the volume `total-task-tracker-data`.
+This volume is created automatically on first start and is retained when the container is updated.
+If you prefer to bind a specific directory, you can specify a volume:

 ```bash
 docker run -d --name total-task-tracker -p 3002:3002 -v ./server/data:/app/server/data ghcr.io/timbornemann/total-task-tracker:latest
 ```

-If a certain IP is to be displayed in the settings (for example in the case of docker use), you can set the ambient variable `server_public_ip`.
-This value is also output under "Server Info".
+If a certain IP should be shown in the settings (for example when using Docker), set the environment variable `SERVER_PUBLIC_IP`.
+This value also appears under "Server Info".

-## automatic updates with watchtower
+## Automatic updates with Watchtower

 Um den Container stets aktuell zu halten, kannst du [Watchtower](https://containrrr.dev/watchtower/) einsetzen.
 This regularly checked whether new images are available.